alma/alma-installments-prestashop/README.md

 ## Description

-[Alma](https://getalma.eu) is a service to provide merchants with an **easy** and **safe** monthly payments solution.
+[Alma](https://getalma.eu) is a service to provide merchants with an **easy** and **safe** installments payments solution.
 Let your customers pay for their purchases at their own pace!
 You'll receive the funds instantly, and your customer will pay later over a few monthly installments.

-This plugin integrates Alma into PrestaShop 1.6+ by adding a new payment method that you can activate to offer monthly payments to your customers.
+This plugin integrates Alma into PrestaShop 1.6+ by adding a new payment method that you can activate to offer monthly installments to your customers.

 ## Installation